TrueConf Group Capabilities

 Quickly restart video conferencing system

-Sleep mode: Displaying a screensaver after a specified period of inactivity
+Sleep mode: Displays a screensaver after a specified period of inactivity

-Sleep mode: Entering sleep mode after a specified period of inactivity
+Sleep mode: Activates after a specified period of inactivity

 Sleep mode: automatic camera rotation to the room's blind spot